 JAMP Itraconazole; MINT-Itraconazole; Sporanox

 - Heart failure (weak heart) has happened with this drug.
-If you have or have ever had heart failure, talk with your doctor.
-Get medical help right away if you have signs of heart failure like shortness of breath, a big weight gain, coughing up white or pink mucus, fast heartbeat, waking up at night more than normal, or swelling in the arms or legs while you take this drug.
+If your child has or has ever had heart failure, talk with your child’s doctor.
+Get medical help right away if your child has signs of heart failure like shortness of breath, a big weight gain, coughing up white or pink mucus, fast heartbeat, waking up at night more than normal, or swelling in the arms or legs while taking this drug.

 - This drug interacts with many other drugs.
 This may affect how well this drug works or cause side effects.
-Sometimes, these effects may be very bad or deadly.
-Do not take this drug if you are taking any of these drugs: Avanafil, cisapride, dihydroergotamine, disopyramide, dofetilide, dronedarone, eplerenone, ergonovine, ergotamine, felodipine, irinotecan, isavuconazole, ivabradine, lomitapide, lovastatin, lurasidone, methadone, methylergonovine, oral midazolam, naloxegol, nisoldipine, pimozide, quinidine, ranolazine, simvastatin, ticagrelor, or triazolam.
+Sometimes, these effects may be severe or deadly.
+Do not give this drug to your child if your child is taking any of these drugs: Avanafil, cisapride, dihydroergotamine, disopyramide, dofetilide, dronedarone, eplerenone, ergonovine, ergotamine, felodipine, irinotecan, isavuconazole, ivabradine, lomitapide, lurasidone, methadone, methylergonovine, oral midazolam, naloxegol, nisoldipine, pimozide, quinidine, ranolazine, simvastatin, ticagrelor, or triazolam.
 Some patients must not take this drug with eliglustat.
 There are many other drugs that must not be taken with this drug.
-Check with your doctor and pharmacist to make sure that it is safe for your child to take all of their other drugs (prescription or OTC, natural products, vitamins) with this drug or within 2 weeks after your child stops taking this drug.
+Check with the doctor and pharmacist to make sure that it is safe for your child to take all of their other drugs (prescription or OTC, natural products, vitamins) with this drug or within 2 weeks after your child stops taking this drug.

-- If you have kidney or liver problems, do not take this drug if you are also taking fesoterodine, solifenacin, or a drug that has colchicine in it.
+- If your child has kidney or liver problems, do not give this drug if your child is also taking fesoterodine, solifenacin, or a drug that has colchicine in it.

 - It is used to treat fungal infections.